stephan-nylinder/module-organising-data-dm-practices/_episodes/104-data-preservation.md

 > - [--- (2021) Processing.
 In Research Data Management Kit.
 A deliverable from the EU-funded ELIXIR-CONVERGE project (grant agreement 871075).](https://rdmkit.elixir-europe.org/processing)
 > - [--- (2021) Data analysis.
 In Research Data Management Kit.
 A deliverable from the EU-funded ELIXIR-CONVERGE project (grant agreement 871075).](https://rdmkit.elixir-europe.org/data_analysis.html)
 >
->> ### Examples of practices
+> ### Examples of practices
->> Some best practice rules (UK Data Service, 2017a; Krejčí, 2014) can be summarised as follows:
+> Some best practice rules (UK Data Service, 2017a; Krejčí, 2014) can be summarised as follows:
->> - Establish the terms and conditions of data use and make them known to team members and other users;
+> - Establish the terms and conditions of data use and make them known to team members and other users;
->> - Create a ‘master file’ and take measures to preserve its authenticity, i.e. place it in an adequate location and define access rights and responsibilities – who is authorised to make what kind of changes;
+> - Create a ‘master file’ and take measures to preserve its authenticity, i.e. place it in an adequate location and define access rights and responsibilities – who is authorised to make what kind of changes;
->> - Distinguish between versions shared by researchers and working versions of individuals;
+> - Distinguish between versions shared by researchers and working versions of individuals;
->> - Decide how many versions of a file to keep, which versions to keep (e.g. major versions rather than minor versions (keep version 02-00 but not 02-01)), for how long and how to organise versions;
+> - Decide how many versions of a file to keep, which versions to keep (e.g. major versions rather than minor versions (keep version 02-00 but not 02-01)), for how long and how to organise versions;
->> - Introduce clear and systematic naming of data file versions and editions;
+> - Introduce clear and systematic naming of data file versions and editions;
->> - Record relationships between items where needed, for example between code and the data file it is run against, between data file and related documentation or metadata or between multiple files;
+> - Record relationships between items where needed, for example between code and the data file it is run against, between data file and related documentation or metadata or between multiple files;
->> - Document which changes were made in any version;
+> - Document which changes were made in any version;
->> - Keep original (raw) versions of data files, or keep documentation that allows the reconstruction of original files;
+> - Keep original (raw) versions of data files, or keep documentation that allows the reconstruction of original files;
->> - Track the location of files if they are stored in a variety of locations;
+> - Track the location of files if they are stored in a variety of locations;
->> - Regularly synchronise files in different locations, such as using MS SyncToy (2016).
+> - Regularly synchronise files in different locations, such as using MS SyncToy (2016).
-> {: .solution}
 {: .discussion}